Create an Azure Database for MySQL server by using the Azure portal

 For example, the following command connects to our example server:

 mysql parameter Suggested value Description --host Server name The server name value that you used earlier when you created the Azure Database for MySQL server.
-Our example server is myserver4demo.mysql.database.azure.com.
+Our example server is mydemoserver.mysql.database.azure.com.
 Use the fully qualified domain name (*.mysql.database.azure.com) as shown in the example.
 If you don't remember your server name, follow the steps in the previous section to get the connection information. --user Server admin login name The server admin login username that you supplied when you created the Azure Database for MySQL server earlier.
 If you don't remember the username, follow the steps in the previous section to get the connection information.
-The format is username@servername. --password Wait until prompted The same password that you provided when you created the server.
+The format is username@servername. -p Wait until prompted When prompted, provide the same password that you provided when you created the server.
 Note that the typed password characters are not shown on the bash prompt when you type them.
 After you've entered the password, select Enter.

 After it's connected, the mysql utility displays a